What is Isotretinoin?

 Isotretinoin is the closest thing to a cure for severe acne that has been invented thus far. isotretinoin is a vitamin A derivative that has been found to be very effective in severe acne and several other conditions.

 In most cases it will improve acne to an impressive degree, and many adult patients are permanently cured, needing no further acne therapy.
 Others will require mild topical therapy for maintenance, and a small minority (about 7-10%) will require a second course of isotretinoin.
 Very rarely a third course is needed.
 The permanent success rate is lower for women, but still very high.

 Why does Isotretinoin work for acne?

 Exactly why isotretinoin is so effective is not completely clear.
-It seems that this medication shuts down the functioning oil gland and loosens the plugs in the pores emptying them out during the 5 or 6 months the medication is used.
+It seems that this medication shuts down the functioning oil gland and loosens the plugs in the pores emptying them out during the five or six months the medication is used.

 Can I get the brand name, Accutane?